pglen/comlin64/README.md

 System requirements:

-    ComLin Linux will work on most PC platforms.
-With more than 3000+ drivers   available, ComLin  covers almost all possible  platform combination(s).
+    ComLin64 Linux will work on most 64 bit PC platforms.
+With more than 3000 drivers   available, ComLin64  covers almost all possible  platform combination(s).

 Recommended Minimum System requirements:

-    While ComLin Linux will work on the most basic hardware.
-For responsive operation we recommend at least 512 MB of RAM (or more), 1.6 GHz processor (or faster) and a 16 Gig USB drive
+    While ComLin64 Linux will work on the most basic hardware.
+For responsive operation we recommend at least 2Gig MB of RAM, 1.6 GHz processor (or faster) and a 32 Gig USB drive
     (also called Jump Drive, a Thumb Drive or a Flash Drive).

-ComLin System Creation requirements:
+ComLin64 System Creation requirements:

     1.)
-A host Linux system to create the jump drive with. (we used CentOS 6.3) Alternatively, one can create a new ComLin system from a ComLin boot drive.
+A host Linux system to create the jump drive with. (we used Ubuntu 22.x) Alternatively, one can create a new ComLin64 system from a ComLin64 boot drive.
     2.)
 Jump drive with at least 16 GB capacity. (we used a Verbatim 16GB) Smaller jump drive can be used by reducing the freature list, however, the 16GB option will have ALL the features of a real hard drive installation.
     3.)
-The creation scripts and COMLIN system image.
+The creation scripts and ComLin64 system image.
         (downloaded from Sourceforge)
     4.)
 The syslinux utility / package
         (usually in distros)